About My Case

 Here’s what I have to say:

 I killed someone in self defense and take full responsibility.
 I claim innocence because I was in the commission of no crime and my actions were taken to protect someone.
 A group of drunk, fight trained, off duty cops attacked my best friend.
 There was no justification for them to do this.
-I say they were drunk based on the location, their own admittance, bar tabs, and Blood Alcohol Content reports.
+There’s no disputing the fact that they were drunk based on the location, their own admittance, bar tabs, and Blood Alcohol Content reports.

 We all feared the worst.
 The unidentified suspects held our friend down and he was being strangled.
 His blood covered the white car he was pinned on top of.
-I was right there trying to help but I couldn’t get around their unidentified accomplice.
+I was right there trying to help but I couldn’t get around their unidentified accomplices.

-Their accomplice threw me to the ground by my neck.
+One of their accomplices threw me to the ground by my neck.
 He later testified as a star witness for the prosecution.
 He described this fight but characterized it differently.
 He tried to put me in a choke hold but I got out.
 I needed help getting to my friend.
 My girlfriend saw me struggling.
 She had a small handgun and passed it to me.
-First I made their accomplice back up then I got the suspects off of our friend.
+First I made the accomplice back up then I got the suspects off of our friend.
 I helped him up and we retreated.

 Two of the suspects pursued us as we backed away (click here to see video).
 I told them to let us leave and gave them every chance to.
 One of them threw a Superman dive at me.
 As I was about to be tackled I shot until I stopped the immediate threat.